 - Garage: When entering or leaving the garage, watch to ensure door shuts completely.
-Lock stored bikes to a sturdy rack. - Car: Always lock your vehicle when parked in your garage and remove all valuables.
-Never leave garage door opener in your vehicle when parked outside your home. - Spare Key: Never hide spare keys.
+Lock stored bikes to a sturdy rack. - O Car: Always lock your vehicle when parked in your garage and remove all valuables.
+Never leave garage door opener in your vehicle when parked outside your home. - 8 Spare Key: Never hide spare keys.
 If you need to have a spare key available, leave it with a trusted neighbor.

-- Ooor Buzzer: When a visitor rings your bell, confirm who it is by intercom before you grant them access.
-Similarly, never let strangers follow you through the front door. - Security Cameras & Alarm Systems: Cost effective tools for preventing crime and identifying criminals. - Content in the sector of the sector of your residence is an effective and energy efficient way to deter criminal activity. - Doors/Windows: Always keep doors and windows locked.
+- O Door Buzzer: When a visitor rings your bell, confirm who it is by intercom before you grant them access.
+Similarly, never let strangers follow you through the front door. - 6 Security Cameras & Alarm Systems: Cost effective tools for preventing crime and identifying criminals. - 6 Light Timers: Installing timers on the exterior of your residence is an effective and energy efficient way to deter criminal activity. - Doors/Windows: Always keep doors and windows locked.